neureal/noocoin/README.md

-Neureal Official Development Repo
+Neureal Official Repo
 ==================================
 ###Installation
 The preferred installation is on a Debian Jessie 8.0 system.
-Other systems may work too, but you will want to be sure you are using libdb4.8++-dev
+Ubuntu may work also, but you'll want to be sure you have the right libraries.

 ```
 sudo echo "deb http://ppa.launchpad.net/bitcoin/bitcoin/ubuntu trusty main" >> /etc/apt/sources.list
 sudo echo "deb-src http://ppa.launchpad.net/bitcoin/bitcoin/ubuntu trusty main" >> /etc/apt/sources.list